SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

    (Maybe move to the whitespace discussion?)
-   Whitespace is required between a regular expression literal that doesn't use extended delimeters and an infix binary operator.
+   Whitespace is required between a regular expression literal that doesn't use extended delimiters and an infix binary operator.
    For example ``a+/y/`` is invalid and must be written as ``a + /y/`` or ``a+#/y/#``.